In this guide we’ll look at some of the best wood chisel sets.

 Wood chisels can be used for a variety of wood shaping tasks.
-They can be used to cut away wood from a workpiece or to chop out large chunks of wood when, for example, creating joints.
+They can be used to cut away wood from a work piece or to carve large chunks of wood when, for example, creating joints.
 Chisels can also be used to pare away small shavings of wood such as when creating a hole for a door hinge or carving wooden objects.
 You can also use a chisel to scrape off unwanted coatings such as glue or paint.

 How do you use a wood chisel?

-You use chisels in different ways depending on the cuts you are making.
+You use wood chisels in different ways depending on the cuts you are making.

-In a chopping cut, the chisel is held vertical to the workpiece.
-The chisel is then struck with a mallet.
+In a chopping cut the wood chisel is held vertical to the work piece and struck with a mallet.
 You may need to strike the mallet several times to achieve the required depth.

-You can use a chisel to create a shallow mortice cut, such as to fit a hinge.
-For this, you need to mark out the area to be cut away by scoring around the hinge with a knife.
+You can use a wood chisel to create a shallow mortice cut, such as to fit a hinge.
+For this, you mark out the area to be cut away by scoring around the hinge with a knife.
 Next, make a vertical cut at either end of the area you want to remove.
-This will prevent your later cuts from straying outside the required area.
-You then use the chisel bevel side down at a low angle and gently tap the end with the mallet.
-The blade will penetrate into the wood lifting up a sliver of wood as it moves.
-If the cut needs to be deeper, you simply raise the angle of the blade.
-Continue this process until you have removed all the necessary wood and the hinge fits perfectly.
+This will prevent later cuts from straying outside the marked area.
+You then apply the chisel bevel side down at a low angle and gently tap the end with the mallet.
+The blade penetrates the wood lifting a sliver of wood as it moves.
+For deeper cuts simply raise the angle of the blade.
+Continue this process until you have removed the excess wood and the hinge fits perfectly.

-You can also use a chisel to make a paring cut.
-For this, you lay the flat side of the chisel on the workpiece.
-You then move the chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
-This type of cut should be done with the force of your hand rather than a mallet.
+You can also use a wood chisel to make a paring cut.
+For this you lay the flat side of the chisel on the work piece.
+Then move the wood chisel forward and to the side in an arcing movement to remove fine slivers of wood until you achieve the required result.
+This type of cut should be made with the force of your hand rather than a mallet.

-You can use a combination of these cuts if necessary, for instance chopping out with a vertical cut and then removing the rest of the wood with a horizontal cut.
+Of course you can use a combination of these cuts if necessary, for instance chopping out with a vertical cut and removing the remainder with a horizontal cut.

 How do I sharpen my wood chisels?

-To sharpen the bevel, turn over the blade and place the bevel onto the sharpening stone.
+To sharpen the bevel, turn over the blade and place the bevel onto a sharpening stone.
 Draw the blade backwards and forwards across the stone keeping it flat to the stone without tipping it.
 You can use a honing guide to keep the angle perfect.
-When you can see grit scratches on the bevel its time to switch to the medium stone, then again, when you see scratches, switch to the fine grit stone.
+When you can see grit scratches on the bevel it’s time to switch to the medium stone, and then again when you see scratches, to the fine grit stone.
 Wipe the blade between changes.

 You can finish the process by using sandpaper or stropping with a piece of leather and a polishing compound if you choose.